envico801/anki-owasp-top-10/README.md

 Q:: What is the "Insecure Design" category about?
 A:: **A04:2021 - Insecure Design**: This is a new category for 2021, emphasizing the importance of secure design patterns, threat modeling, and reference architectures.
 Insecure design flaws cannot be fixed by perfect implementation alone.

+Q:: How is insecure design different from insecure implementation?
+A:: Insecure design and insecure implementation are different.
+Insecure design relates to weaknesses in control design, while insecure implementation refers to defects in the actual coding.
+They have different root causes and require different remediation approaches.

+Q:: Can a secure design have implementation defects that lead to vulnerabilities?
+A:: Yes, a secure design can still have implementation defects that may result in vulnerabilities.
+However, an insecure design, by definition, lacks the necessary security controls to defend against specific attacks and cannot be fixed by perfect implementation.

+Q:: What contributes to insecure design in software development?
+A:: One factor contributing to insecure design is the lack of business risk profiling in the software or system being developed, leading to a failure to determine the required level of security design.

+Q:: What should be considered during requirements and resource management in secure design?
+A:: During requirements and resource management, collect and negotiate business requirements, protection requirements (confidentiality, integrity, availability, authenticity), and technical requirements.
+Plan and budget for all design, build, testing, and operation activities, including security.

+Q:: What is the importance of secure design in preventing known attack methods?
+A:: Secure design constantly evaluates threats and ensures that code is robustly designed and tested to prevent known attack methods.
+It is a proactive approach to security.

+Q:: How can threat modeling be integrated into the software development process?
+A:: Threat modeling can be integrated into refinement sessions or similar activities during user story development.
+It involves analyzing data flows, access control, security controls, and assumptions related to expected and failure flows.

+Q:: Why is it important to involve security specialists throughout the software development lifecycle?
+A:: Involving security specialists from the beginning of a software project and throughout its lifecycle is crucial to ensure secure development.
+It helps identify and address security concerns early.

+Q:: What is the OWASP Software Assurance Maturity Model (SAMM), and how can it be used?
+A:: The OWASP SAMM is a model that helps structure secure software development efforts.
+It can be leveraged to guide and improve the security practices and maturity of a software development organization.

+Q:: Is secure design a one-time addition, or is it an ongoing practice in software development?
+A:: Secure design is not a one-time addition but a culture and methodology that should be integrated into the entire software development lifecycle.
+It involves continuous evaluation of threats and proactive security measures.

 #### Chapter 2 - How to Prevent?

 ### Part VI - A05:2021-Security Misconfiguration